WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

-We love it as it includes two high-sensitive Filter'Tron humbucking pickups which are capable of providing lush, glass like cleans and more than comfortable when you throw some distortion at them.
+We love this guitar, as it includes two high-sensitive Filter'Tron humbucking pickups which are capable of providing lush, glass-like cleans and more than comfortable when you throw some distortion at them.

 Next up we have the Charvel Satchel Signature Pro-Mod DK Electric Guitar Green Bengal.
 Now, at just over £1000 it’s not an unobtainable guitar but it’s certainly not cheap – and for good reason.

 Whether you love Steel Panther, or you’re just a fan of all things 80s hair metal and you need the right tool for the job, the Fishman Fluence Classic Humbucker Pickups in this guitar will take you there.

 These pickups are capable of providing all the huge sounds that have put this band on the map, and when coupled with the highly resonant Alder body, your solos will scream louder than the crowd.

 You have Floyd Rose hardware allowing you to dive-bomb as hard as you want, push/pull switches to split the humbucker and a hand-rubbed Urethane neck for added comfort and smooth transition up the neck.

 This is an incredible guitar for the shredders out there and easily one of the coolest expensive guitars around.